The complete and unadulterated guide to sex in the Netherlands

 Louise and Martine Fokkens, two famous twins in their 70s who worked as window girls, claim that the legalisation in 2000 has made life worse for sex workers.
 They claim that the heavy taxation only ends up benefiting the brothel owners, as well as increasing criminality.

-To sum up, the Dutch are quite active beyond just the red-light districts, and their education makes them both well-informed about sex, as well as private about it.
-Thankfully we get to have a little insight into their kinks, grace to the insights so wonderfully provided publicly by Pornhub. 🙌
+The Dutch are quite active beyond just the red-light districts, and their education makes them both well-informed about sex, as well as private about it.

 What are your experiences with sex in the Netherlands?
 Are the Dutch as good as they claim to be?
 Let us know in the comments below!